htcfreek/PreOS-ResetLapsPassword/README.md

 - Using the computer account credentials for password reset.
 - Using the domain join credentials when setting only the expiration date under Windows LAPS.
 - Forcing the usage of Legacy LAPS if Windows LAPS is available too.
+- Skipping package execution if the Computer object in Empirum is not configured for Domain join.

 ### Package variables